 So, after spending two weeks on the road, sleeping in different places, carting around two dogs, and eating delicious yet unhealthy food, I’M SO HAPPY TO BE HOME!
 As many people feel after the holidays, it’s take to get back to eating right and feeling good.
 Luckily, cooking and making Weight Watcher friendly meals is my specialty!

 Before the holidays, I had a major craving for a salad and wanted to make tabbouleh.
 If you’ve never had tabbouleh, it’s delicious and super healthy.
 Tabbouleh is traditionally made with tomatoes, parsley, mint, bulgur, and onion.
-I wanted to change things up a bit from the traditional recipe (because I love to change things up), so I swamped quinoa for the bulgur and served the tabbouleh with baby spinach along with a simple vinaigrette.
+I wanted to change things up a bit from the traditional recipe (because I love to change things up), so I swamped quinoa for the bulgur and served the tabbouleh with baby spinach along with Simple Balsamic Vinaigrette.
 The salad is delicious by itself, but adding the vinaigrette really makes the flavor pop!

 This dish morphed into the perfect filling, yet light salad.
 Even my husband, that doesn’t like “salad”, wanted more than one serving!
 Quinoa Tabbouleh Spinach Salad can be made ahead of time on Sunday so that you have a quick and easy lunch during the work week.
 Fresh vegetables, mixed with fluffy quinoa and baby spinach, topped with a simple vinaigrette is sure to please any non-salad lover.
 Great dinner option for Meatless Monday!